PolyArch/cs259/index.md

 in to create efficient memory systems.

-This course will also emphasize evaluation methods, including simulation and anaytical modeling, and will teach the use through homeworks with gem5.
+This course will also emphasize evaluation methods, including simulation and analytical modeling, and will teach the use through homeworks with gem5.
 The final will also typically involve gem5.

 ### Prerequisites